Advanced Magento 2 Developer Tools For Debugging

 1. Familiarize Yourself with the Tools

 • Take time to learn each tool's features and capabilities.
-Read the documentation thoroughly for each Magento development tool.
+Read the documentation for each Magento development tool.

 • Practice using the tools on test projects before real ones.
 Join online communities to learn tips from other developers.
 Watch tutorial videos to see the tools in action.

-2. Use Debugging Tools Strategically
+2. Use Debugging Tools

-• Enable debugging tools only when actively troubleshooting issues.
+• Enable debugging tools only when troubleshooting issues.
 Set specific breakpoints to pause code at key points.

 • Use variable inspection to understand data flow through your code.
 Leverage stack traces to identify the source of errors.